Total Effort |

 This chart shows the effort for the season to date in each paddock (see paddock map), separated into the time spent applying each weed control method.

-It can be seen that Weetangera paddock received the greatest effort, followed by Southern, Kama Link, Dam and Kama paddocks, with less than 50 h effort in each of the other paddocks.
+It can be seen that Weetangera paddock received the greatest effort, followed by Kama Link, Dam, Southern, Eastern and Central, with less than 30 h effort in each of the other paddocks.

 |